-FIG. 11.
+FIG.11.
 The orbits of S2, S38, S0-102/S55.
-The best relativistic fit orbit of the candidate stars.
+Best relativistic fit orbit of the candidate stars.
 The astrometric data in the reference coordinate system are represented by points with error bars (smaller than the diameter of the point in most cases).
 The relativistic orbits of the fits are shown by solid lines.
 Extrapolations before and after the region for which we have data are shown as dashed lines.
 The data for S2 is from 2002 to 2015, the S55/S0-102 data is from 2004 to 2015, the S38 data is from 2004 to 2015.
+Source: Parsa et al. 2017

-FIG. 12.
-The best-fit orbit for S0-2 (blue line) and S0-38 (red line) on the plane of the sky.
+FIG.12.
+The best-fit orbit for S0-2 (blue line) and for S0-38 (red line) on the plane of the sky.
 These model orbit lines show the positions of these stars from 1995 to 2014.
 Both stars orbit clockwise on the plane of the sky.
 Closed circles indicate astrometric detections that were used in the orbital fits.
 Open circles indicate points that were not used in the fits because these astrometric detections are biased due to the proximity of other known sources on the plane of the sky.
 For S0-38, this consists of the two epochs of May and June 2002 in which the position of S0-38 shows a bias because it is blended with S0-104; in all other confusion epochs Starfinder Force 1 can only recover a position close to the neighboring source and S0-38 is undetected.
 Note in particular the paucity of detections around the point of closest approach at the bottom of S0-2's orbit.
-The implication of the absence of useable detections in this part of S0-2's orbit is that S0-2 constrains the horizontal position of Sgr A in our reference frame (x0) better than its vertical position (y0).
-S0-38's orbit on the plane of the sky is perpendicular to that of S0-2, so it can provide additional constraints on y_0 .
+The implication of the absence of useable detections in this part of S0-2's orbit is that S0-2 constrains the horizontal position of Sgr A in our reference frame (xo) better than its vertical position (yo).
+S0-38's orbit on the plane of the sky is perpendicular to that of S0-2, so it can provide additional constraints on yo.
+Source: Boehle et al. 2016

-FIG. 13.
-A time-series analysis of the data of both studies charting the path of S38 close to S2 at pericentre in 2020.
+FIG.13.
+A time series analysis of the data of both studies (Parsa 2017 and Boehle 2016) charting the path of S38 in close proximity to S2 at pericentre in 2020.
 That event should have been anticipated already in 2018 as multiple telescopes were looking at S2 passing Sgr A at pericentre.

-FIG. 14.
-Augmented time-series path of S38 based on 26-year circular orbit indicating that S38 is approximately six years away from the pericenter and that some speckles attributed to S122/55 could be of S38.
+FIG.14.
+Augmented proposed time-series path of S38 based on the law of the conservation of angular momentum with an example of 26-year circular orbit indicating that S38 is approximately six years away from the pericenter and that some speckles attributed to S122/55 could be of S38.